millalgo/tst_tsi_interview_challenge/README.md

 # After Action Report on Interview Challenge

 ## Summary (tl,dr)
 This was a good challenge to help me better understand where my strengths and weaknesses are as a AI/ML engineer.
-I some areas that I need to improve on, however, in a real-world scenario I believe it is equally important to have the ability to leverage the technologies available.
-I understand that this can't be a crutch as will take this lesson and improve.
+I recognize there are some areas that I need to improve and enjoyed this interview challenge.

 ## Sustainments
 1. The tasks were not to easy, but not too hard.